jimsynz/Muninator/README.markdown

     $ cat <<EOF > config/initializers/muninator.rb
     > Muninator.from_config

-By default Muninator will load plugins to monitor process memory usage (resident size) and thread state.
-I expect these don't give very accurate data however when running on systems like [Passenger](http://modrails.com) which will `fork` multiple instances of the application, although they do give you an idea of how much memory each instance is using.
+By default Muninator will load plugins to monitor process memory usage (resident and virtual size), disk I/O and thread state.
+I expect these don't give very accurate data however when running on systems like [Passenger](http://modrails.com) which will `fork` multiple instances of the application, although they do give you an idea of how much memory each instance is using and whether it is [grinding](http://en.wikipedia.org/wiki/Grinding_%28video_gaming%29).

 You can also add automagic monitoring of your models (at the moment, just total row count plus additions and modifications) by calling the `acts_as_munin_plugin` class method within your models.
 You might also want to add an explicit call to the model class in your `config/initializers/muninator.rb` to make sure that the model is loaded at application start-up (by default models are lazy-loaded by Rails).